 Most families have never planned an estate sale before.
 The process follows roughly the same arc whether the home is in Scottsdale, Paradise Valley, Phoenix proper, Sun City, or any of the surrounding communities.

 3. The sort + price phase.
-This is usually 1 to 3 weeks of work depending on home size.
+This usually takes 1 to 3 weeks of work, depending on the home’s size.
 The team sorts everything in the home, sets aside any items the family wants to keep (gift-to-family, sentimental items), researches and prices items, and stages each room for shopper flow.
 For sales involving valuable individual pieces (fine art, jewelry, antiques), specialty appraisals may add a few days.

 4. The setup.
-Furniture is grouped, tables are laid out, items are priced and visible.
+Furniture is grouped, tables are laid out, and items are priced and visible.
 Signage goes up in the neighborhood (with HOA approval where required).
 Listings post on EstateSales.net, EstateSales.org, and other aggregators.
-Local shoppers know to check these listings every Thursday — that’s part of why estate sales follow a Thursday-through-Sunday rhythm in most of Phoenix metro.
+Local shoppers know to check these listings every Thursday; that’s part of why estate sales follow a Thursday-through-Sunday rhythm in most of the Phoenix metro.

 6. Post-sale.
 Whatever doesn’t sell goes through a planned path: donation pickup (Goodwill of Central Arizona, St. Vincent de Paul, AmVets, etc.), a second-day discount sale, an online lot sale, or a cleanout to remove what remains.
 The family receives a final accounting of gross revenue, commission, fees, and net to the family.